 Hyeopjae Beach (another is Hamdeok Beach) is one of the best beaches on Jeju - located next to Halim Park in the southern part of Jeju Island.
 The sand is very white and deep blue and emerald waters are shallow, calm and perfect for swimming.
 Shower facilities, private lodging, restaurants and a campground, are located right on Hyeopjae for convenience.
 Don't forget to bring your Suma beach towel!
 In the summertime, waters are crystal clear and there's a view of Biyangdo Island in the distance.

-How to get there: We flew Asiana Airlines (an excellent airline, would highly recommend) from Gimpo Airport.
-Then from Jeju International Airport → Take bus no. 100 or 200 from the airport (2,000 won) and go to Jeju Cross-Country Bus Terminal → Take a cross-country bus to Seohoeseon Ilju Road (passes every 20 minutes) → Get off at Hallim Park (45 minutes) and you will find Hyeopjae Beach directly adjacent.
+Fly Asiana Airlines or Korean Air from direct from Seoul.
+Then from Jeju International Airport → Take bus no. 100 or 200 from the airport and go to Jeju Cross-Country Bus Terminal → Take a cross-country bus to Seohoeseon Ilju Road (passes every 20 minutes) → Get off at Hallim Park (45 minutes) and you will find Hyeopjae Beach directly adjacent.

 Tip: For beach weather, the best times are July and August.
 The rest of the year is a little too chilly to swim.
 However, watch out for the occasional torrential downpours during these hot and humid summer months!

 Originally published by Taya in December 2010, updated by Elaine in April 2016.